Policy of Nondiscrimination

 General admission requirements for all applicants to the University’s graduate programs are as follows:

-- Prospective students are encouraged to submit their application online through the Neumann web site at www.neumann.edu or to send a completed Graduate Student Application for Admission to the Office of Admissions.
+- Prospective students are encouraged to submit their application online through the Neumann web site at www.neumann.edu/apply

 - Meet any additional admission requirements as specified by the program for which application is being made.
 Specific admission requirements for each graduate program are found in the individual program sections of this catalog.

-- For additional information, please contact the Graduate and Adult Admissions Office at 610-361-5208.
+For additional information, please contact the Degree Completion and Graduate Admissions Office at 610-361-5208.

 Neumann University encourages the admission of qualified students from foreign countries in accordance with the following procedures:

-- Submit the Graduate Student Application for Admission to the Office of Admissions.
+- Submit the Graduate Student Application for Admission online through the Neumann web site at www.neumann.edu/apply

 *The Physical Therapy Program requires a minimum overall score of 89, with a minimum score of 26 on the verbal subtest on the Internet-based TOEFL or its equivalent on either the computer-based or paper and pencil test.
 This test is required for students from a non-English speaking country or for whom English is a second language.